howith29/Heart_Failure_Prediction/Experiment_Summary.md

 - - -

 ## 10. Conclusion
-- Tree-based models (RandomForest, LightGBM) showed strong performance.
+- Logistic Regression showed strong performance in binary classification of heart failure mortality.
-- SMOTE application scope significantly impacts model rankings.
+- Model performance was significantly affected by the scope of SMOTE application, with full SMOTE favoring tree-based models such as Random Forest and LightGBM.
-- Logistic Regression was competitive under imbalanced conditions.
+- SMOTE-generated synthetic samples enhanced the learning process of tree-based models by aligning with their splitting mechanisms.
-- RandomForest was the most stable top-performer across both experimental setups.
+- Random Forest was the most stable and consistently high-performing model across all experimental conditions.

 - - -
 ## References